batuhanoztrk/react-native-nfc-passport-reader/README.md

 ## Example

 For a detailed example of how to use the NFC Passport Reader, please see the [Example App](example/src/App.tsx).

+## Acknowledgments

+Special thanks to [Andy Qua](https://github.com/AndyQ) for his excellent [NFCPassportReader](https://github.com/AndyQ/NFCPassportReader) library that powers the iOS implementation of this package.
+His work on implementing BAC, Secure Messaging, and various passport data group readings has been instrumental in making this React Native wrapper possible.

 ## Contributing